dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/build.md

 ### Lambda Layer deployment instructions

-1. Package the layer template (uploads local artifacts to S3) and deploy it as its own CloudFormation stack.
+1. Deploy the layer template as its own CloudFormation stack.
+SAM will automatically create and manage an S3 bucket for the artifact upload.

     ```bash
     # Note: template assumes that the layer.zip is available in `dist/layer.zip`
-    aws cloudformation package \
+    sam deploy \
         --template-file dynatrace-aws-s3-log-forwarder-layer.yaml \
-        --s3-bucket "${YOUR_S3_BUCKET}" \
-        --s3-prefix "dynatrace-s3-log-forwarder-layer" \
-        --output-template-file packaged-layer.yaml

-    aws cloudformation deploy \
-        --template-file packaged-layer.yaml \
         --stack-name "${STACK_NAME}-layer" \
+        --resolve-s3 \
         --capabilities CAPABILITY_IAM CAPABILITY_AUTO_EXPAND
     ```